Hamdan v. Rumsfeld: Majority opinion

-The opinion then addressed the substantive issues of the case.
-It explicitly did not decide whether the President possessed the Constitutional power to convene military commissions like the one created to try Hamdan.
-Even if he possessed such power, those tribunals would either have to be sanctioned by the "laws of war", as codified by Congress in Article 21 of the Uniform Code of Military Justice (UCMJ), or authorized by statute.
-As to the statutory authorization, there is nothing in the Authorization for Use of Military Force (AUMF) "even hinting" at expanding the President's war powers beyond those enumerated in Art.
-21. Instead, the AUMF, the UCMJ, and the DTA "at most acknowledge" the President's authority to convene military commissions only where justified by the exigencies of war, but still operating within the laws of war.
+Stevens then addressed the substantive issues of the case.
+He explicitly did not decide whether the president possessed the constitutional power to convene military commissions like the one created to try Hamdan.
+Even if the president possessed such power, Stevens argued, those tribunals would either have to be sanctioned by the "laws of war" as codified by Congress in Article 21 of the Uniform Code of Military Justice (UCMJ) or authorized by statute.
+As to the statutory authorization, there was nothing in the Authorization for Use of Military Force (AUMF) "even hinting" at expanding the president's war powers beyond those enumerated in Art.
+21. Stevens noted that instead, the AUMF, UCMJ, and DTA "at most acknowledge" the president's authority to convene military commissions only where justified by the exigencies of war, but still operating within the laws of war.

-As to the laws of war, to the majority these necessarily include the UCMJ and the Geneva Conventions, each of which require more protections than the military commission provides.
-The UCMJ, Art.
-36 (b), requires that rules applied in courts-martial and military commissions be "uniform insofar as practicable".
-Stevens found several substantial deviations, including:
+Stevens then stated that the laws of war necessarily included the UCMJ and the Geneva Conventions, each of which requires more protections than the military commission provided.
+Article 36(b) of the UCMJ requires that rules applied in courts-martial and military commissions be "uniform insofar as practicable".
+He found several substantial deviations, including: